-Use the form below to send a message to introduce your proposed piece to our editors.
+Use the form below to send a message and introduce your proposed piece to our editors.
 Succinctly summarize the proposed article, how you think this will fit into our editorial mission, and why you think you are uniquely qualified to offer this piece.
 Also include a few sentences about your past publishing experience and what type of work samples you can supply.
 Only rarely do we accept the work of unpublished freelancers.
 The means of communicating that will get the quickest response is email.
 If you send something to us through snail mail, we will still want to reply by email (or at a snail's pace via analog mail).

 Do NOT submit unsolicited manuscripts without first submitting a query.
 We feel that it is most productive to work with writers ahead of time – to hone story ideas to fit our needs.
 Queries by phone are strongly discouraged.

 NEVER send us images over email.
 We hate that.
-If we are interested in a story or feature idea, we will supply you with upload links for thumbnails and/or full resolution images.
+If we are interested in a story or feature idea, we will supply you with upload links for thumbnails and/or full-resolution images.

 We are usually quick to respond to queries sent over email, indicating whether we have general interest or not.
 Please note, however, that if we are under production or other deadlines, it can take us a few weeks to respond to an email.
 Be patient.
 We respond to all requests sooner or later.

 RL publishes most submissions 3-6 months after acceptance.
-Seasonal material must be submitted earlier: up to nine months in advance of anticipated publication date.
+Seasonal material must be submitted earlier: up to nine months in advance of the anticipated publication date.

-Manuscripts, photographs, slides and other submissions sent in non-digital form are returned only if accompanied by a self-addressed stamped envelope.
+Manuscripts, photographs, slides, and other submissions sent in non-digital form are returned only if accompanied by a self-addressed stamped envelope.
 RL is not responsible for any materials submitted on speculation, and no items will be returned to you without sufficient pre-paid postage and packaging.
 Submissions may also be made electronically, but only with prior approval.

 Written correspondence should be sent to: